 At first, the solver tries to find a solution where all the high-priority variable targets are met exactly, and the low-priority targets are approximated as closely as possible.
 If the solution is found during this stage, it satisfies all the high-priority targets.
 Some of the low-priority targets might also be met exactly, the others are approximated.

-by approximating both the high-priority and the low-priority targets
+solution by approximating both the high-priority and the low-priority targets as closely

 After you initialize the variables and prior to simulating the model, you can open the Variable Viewer to see which of the variable targets have been satisfied.
 For more information on block-level variable initialization, see Variable Initialization.